tiagoft/audio_to_midi/README.md

-# Audio to midi converter
+# Sound to midi converter

+Tools to convert audio files to midi.
+The CLI does not require any programming.
+The library enables stopping the process at any intermediate step.

+Currently, supports monophonic audio (tunes played one note at a time).

 Follow this guide for installation and usage.

 For information about how it works, read the [whitepaper](monophonic_audio_to_midi.md).

 ## Quickstart guides

+### Installation from pip

+`pip install sound_to_midi`

 ### Installation from Github repo